 - Phytosphingosine (skin protective lipids)

 - Getting Veterinary Help

-With so many people home during pandemic restrictions, Bourgeois says, “It’s kind of an eye-opener for a lot of our clients to really see what a whole day for a pet with an infection or allergies looks like, and so we are getting more people seeking care because they’re noticing how big of an issue it is.”
+With more people spending more time at home with their dogs, Bourgeois says, “It’s kind of an eye-opener for a lot of our clients to really see what a whole day for a pet with an infection or allergies looks like, and so we are getting more people seeking care because they’re noticing how big of an issue it is.”

 Bourgeois adds, “If it starts getting worse and worse, reach out again because we do see things like infections where all of a sudden there are new lesions or your pet is even more uncomfortable.
 The severity may have increased enough that we feel like its valuable to come in.”

 Roxanne Hawn is a journalist and award-winning dog blogger.
 She is the author of Heart Dog: Surviving the Loss of Your Canine Soul Mate.